 Spends the engagement finding every way to amplify the people using AI — not just the software they are handed.

-Our bet is simple: people are the most valuable thing a company has.
-Put the right technology underneath them and they do more of what only people can do — see the connections, build the relationships, and find the answer no one else saw.
+Give them the right technology and they do more of what only people can do — see the connections, build the relationships, and find the answer no one else saw.

 Start with Sextant